Münchner Lach- und Schießgesellschaft: History

-In February 1952, Dieter Hildebrandt presented an improvised program with sketches at a carnival event of the faculty of theatre sciences at the University of Munich, with Gerd Potyka, Klaus Peter Schreiner and Guido Weber.
+In February 1952, Dieter Hildebrandt presented an improvised program with sketches at a carnival event of the faculty of theatre sciences at LMU Munich, with Gerd Potyka, Klaus Peter Schreiner and Guido Weber.
 The event at the Schwabing Alte Laterne was so successful that students were invited to appear twice a week in exchange for a meal and beer.

 The journalist Sammy Drechsel secured Das Stachelschwein as a permanent venue and began to direct the shows.
 In 1956, the ensemble was named the Münchner Lach- und Schießgesellschaft, a parody of the security firm "Wach- und Schließgesellschaft".
 The first ensemble also included Ursula Herking, Klaus Havenstein and Hans Jürgen Diedrich.
 Their first program, Denn sie müssen nicht, was sie tun, premiered on 12 December 1956 and was broadcast by the ARD television channel in March 1957.

 The ensemble dissolved in 1972.
 In 1976, a new group was formed in the old tradition.
 Hildebrandt, Klaus Peter Schreiner and Werner Schneyder wrote scripts until 1980.